Destintions: Hanoi - Ha Giang - Dong Van - Nho Que River - Meo Vac - Bao Lac - Cao Bang - Ban Gioc Waterfall - Ba Be - Hanoi

-Upon you arrival at Phuong Do village of the Tay minoriry, take a walk to see their everyday life.
+Upon you arrival at Nam Dam hamlet of the Dao minority, take a walk to see their everyday life.
 Dinner and enjoy the music show performed by the old ladies.
 Overnight at homestay.

 Overnight in Dong Van and take a walk around the town to the old streets.

 Arrive at Ba Be Lake.
-The atmosphere here was something magical and fantastic, perfect retreat for the soul.
+The atmosphere here is something magical and fantastic, perfect retreat for the soul.